 Some manufacturing processes may be able to keep the components stable while exposed to light in the short term, but it will not remain stable if the water is sitting on a shelf for months or even weeks.
 Conversely, properly stored CBD oil can be viable for years if not opened and many months if opened.

 As a final note, even if the CBD in CBD water is stable and viable, this, like most marketing ploys, is an extremely expensive way of buying CBD and does no favours to the environment with daily purchases of plastic bottles.
 Although we don’t yet know the therapeutic dose range of cannabinoids in humans, animal modelling and anecdotal evidence suggests around 10mg-25mg per day is a good starting point.
 Some CBD water, not naming any names, contains a pitiful 2mg of CBD per bottle meaning the average consumer would need to be drinking at least 5 bottles a day!

 Other Silly Products e.g. Pillow Sprays

-The CBD industry is rife for abuse, partly because it is the hot topic at the moment but also because there is genuine therapeutic potential in cannabinoids – it’s not nonsense science, it is legitimate, and people know the demand is there.
+The CBD industry is rife for abuse, partly because it is the hot topic at the moment but also because there is genuine therapeutic potential in cannabinoids – it’s not nonsense science and people know the demand is there.
 When it comes to cannabinoids, all that really matters is the delivery to the blood, or for very specific injuries/pain, the local area.